Optimized Embedded Content in News Article Pages

 Problem

-Low click-through rates for embedded messages in articles
+Low click-through rates for embedded content in articles

 Users are not engaging with embedded content, such as related articles, newsletter sign-ups, and author stories, leading to low click-through rates (CTR).
 The average CTR for our engagement modules is just 2.9%, compared to the industry average of ~4% for similar content.
 This significant gap indicates that these prompts are not effectively capturing user attention or driving meaningful interaction.
 As a result, we are missing opportunities for content discovery, subscription growth, and improved user engagement.